MikeMcQuaid/NightSkyLine/README.txt

 - Minimal adaptions to look good on mobile devices
 - Produce good printed output
 - 404 manatee
+- Only try and support newer browsers (e.g. not Microsoft Internet Explorer 7 and lower)

 The header image looks best if it is mirrored (as it repeats) and is black along the bottom edge (as it fades to the menu from black).